openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The transaction data mechanism enables a binding between the user's identification/authentication and the user’s authorization, for example to complete a payment transaction, or to sign specific document(s) using QES (Qualified Electronic Signatures).
 This is achieved by signing the transaction data used for user authorization with the user-controlled key used for proof of possession of the Credential being presented as a means for user identification/authentication.

 The Wallet that received the `transaction_data` parameter in the request MUST include in the response a `transaction_data_hashes` parameter defined below.
 If the wallet does not support `transaction_data` parameter, it MUST return an error.

-Where in the response `transaction_data_hashes` parameter is included is specific to each credential format and is defined in a respective Credential Format Profile.
+Where to include`transaction_data_hashes` parameter in the response is specific to each credential format and is defined in a respective Credential Format Profile.

 * `transaction_data_hashes`: Array of hashes, where each hash is calculated using a hash function over the strings received in the `transaction_data` request parameter.
 Each hash value ensures the integrity of, and maps to, the respective transaction data object.
 Where in the response this parameter is included is defined by each Credential Format Profile, but it has to be included in the  mechanism used for the proof of possession of the Credential that is signed using the user-controlled key.
 * `transaction_data_hashes_alg`: REQUIRED when this parameter was present in the `transaction_data` request parameter.
 String representing a hash algorithm identifier used to calculate hashes in `transaction_data_hashes` response parameter.